Retail accounting software guide for Canadian retailers

 Payment and banking integration connects your bank accounts and payment processors directly to your accounting software.
 This enables:

-- reduce manual bank statement matching
+- Less manual bank statement matching

 How to choose retail accounting software

 Choosing retail accounting software requires evaluating your specific needs, integration requirements, scalability, ease of use, pricing, and compliance.
-Follow these steps to find the best fit:
+Follow these steps to find the best fit.

 1. Assess your specific retail needs